Peloton Interactive Inc. (PTON) Downgrade Issued by Wall Street Gurus

 Citigroup gave a rating of “Buy” to PTON, setting the target price at $36 in the report published on April 20th of the current year.

-During the last 5 trading sessions, PTON fell by -3.52%, which changed the moving average for the period of 200-days by -90.08% in comparison to the 20-day moving average, which settled at $10.36.
-In addition, Peloton Interactive Inc. saw -70.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PTON rose by +11.22%, which changed the moving average for the period of 200-days by -89.88% in comparison to the 20-day moving average, which settled at $10.06.
+In addition, Peloton Interactive Inc. saw -71.45% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading